-When you find that the remaining battery power is low, charge your battery.
+When you find that the remaining battery power is low, charge your battery or replace the battery with a charged battery.

 If an ac outlet is convenient, connect the computer to ac power.
-The battery is fully charged in about three to six hours.
+The battery is fully charged in about four to eight hours.
 The actual charging time depends on the battery size, the physical environment, and whether you are using the computer.
 You can check the battery charging status at any time through the battery-status icon in the Windows notification area.